 Youth & Students

-Our youth sessions, aimed at young people aged 11–15+, explore everything from key mental health concepts and messages to ways to support friends and manage stress.
+We provide sessions for young people via schools, youth groups and youth movements and sessions for students via university and JSoCs.
+There’s something for everyone aged 11–18+, exploring everything from key mental health concepts and messages to ways to support friends and manage stress.

 For students, university can be a stressful time.
 The transition from adolescence through to becoming young independent adults living away from home can create a range of specific issues affecting students’ mental health.
 Our sessions for students offer tools to support you live as a student and are available through your local JSoc or email please education@jamiuk.org to find out more.

 Looking for a space to host your event?
-Head Room is available to hire.
+Head Room, our social enterprise café is available to hire.
 Click here to learn more.

 Jami Education’s Bnei Mitzvah session on Mental Health Awareness would be a great complement to your synagogue’s Bnei Mitzvah programme.
 The content and style of our one-off session is tailored specifically for this age group, introducing them to key mental health concepts and messages in an accessible, interactive and relevant way.
 The session also explores how our mental health changes, how to support ourselves and others, and what Judaism teaches us about our mental health.